varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 (content:references:iteration-for-loops-iterators)=
 #### Iterators
 In the discussion and examples above, `for-loops` used a loop counter to iterate through a list of items.
 However, many modern languages, e.g., [Julia](https://docs.julialang.org), [Python](https://www.python.org), [Swift](https://www.swift.org) or [Rust](https://www.rust-lang.org) implement the `for-in` loop pattern.
 A `for-in` loop pattern directly iterates through the elements of a list _without_ a loop counter.
 Let's do an example.
-Imagine that we have a list of chemical names stored in a collection named `list_of_chemicals`.
-A `for-in` construct allows us to iterate through the list directly without using a loop counter:
+Imagine we have a list of chemical names stored in a collection named `list_of_chemicals.` A `for-in` construct allows us to iterate through the list directly without using a loop counter:

 `````{tab-set}
 ````{tab-item} julia